AxesAlpha/AxesAlpha/README.md

 <p align="center">
   <img width="460" height="300" src="https://media.giphy.com/media/XLsDo3hdxWpdm/giphy.gif">
 </p>
 My name is Armand Fourie.
-I'm a software engineer currently studying for my MCSE in Data Analytics.
+I'm a software engineer that is always trying to better my own set of skills.
+My long term goal is to become a senior full stack developer.
+I'm currently working on a website to substitute as my CV, why?
+Because it's fancy and I'm a programmer.
+I'm also working on an open world fantasy medieval type RPG and a polygon style story driven first person shooter.

 If you have any questions, offers or concerns, you can contact me on axesalphaza@gmail.com.
 I've removed all the clutter from my repositories and will reupload all of my projects in the following week or so.
-I am still actively trying to work on this readme
+I am still actively trying to work on this readme (Whenever I get the time)
 <!--
 **AxesAlpha/AxesAlpha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.